TimC0de/test_task/README.md

 #### Back-end:
 1. Run the `composer install` command in Command Line (If you don't have `composer` installed, download it from [here](https://getcomposer.org/download/))
-2. Run the `php artisan module:migrate-refresh --seed` command in Command Line to migrate all database table and fill them with data
+2. Run the `php artisan migrate:fresh --seed` command in Command Line to migrate all database table and fill them with data
 2. Run the `php artisan serve` command in Command Line to start the server

 #### Front-end: